-The board members have grown from the original five members to the present twenty-four members.
+Our board has grown from the original five members to the present group of more than 20 community leaders.
 The current Teacher of the Year automatically serves for one year.
-In February 2003, the bylaws were amended and Connie McFarland was named as the first Executive Director of the Educational Foundation.
+The board hired the first executive director in 2003 and this position continues to lead the Educational Foundation, along with its dedicated board members, the superintendent, district trustees and staff.
 The Educational Foundation Board of Directors meets throughout the school year and holds special meetings as deemed necessary.

 Since its inception, the Educational Foundation has been a continuously growing and evolving support arm of the district.
-The alternative sources of funding generated through the Educational Foundation have been focused on grants to programs and initiatives that enhance the quality of educational experiences for students in Lexington School District One.
+The alternative sources of funding generated through the Educational Foundation have focused on a variety of important initiatives, including grants for teachers and schools and amazing programs that enhance the quality of educational experiences for students in Lexington County School District One.